AsherFor/Computer_Science_I.A/README.md

 ## Bugs

-With tkinter on MacOS, you can't be in
+With tkinter on MacOS, the program might break if you are using dark mode.
+So, you might have to change your MacOS appearance to light mode.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)